• Individual Investor

 Traditional, SIMPLE, SEP IRA, and Roth IRA

-Spouse: Begin taking RMDs no later than December 31 of the year in which the owner would have turned 72 (prior to Jan.
-1, 2023), age 73 (effective Jan.
-1, 2023), or the year following the owner's death based on your single life expectancy.
+Spouse: Begin taking RMDs no later than December 31 of the year in which the owner would have turned age 73 (or 75 if born 1960 or later), or the year following the owner's death based on your single life expectancy.
 Use the Single Life Expectancy Table, each year, to determine the factor to use based on your age.
+For each year after that, reduce that life expectancy factor by one.
 Spouse has option to roll to own IRA.

 Non-spouse: A full distribution of the account must be made by December 31 of the tenth year following the year of the owner’s death.
-There are no annual distributions required.
-This changes in 2023, annual distributions will be required if the owner dies post required beginning date.
-Pre required beginning date beneficiary can elect the 10-year rule without annual distributions.
+There are no annual distributions required in years 1-9, but the account must be emptied by the tenth year after the original owner's death.
+Effective 2025, if the original owner died post-RBD, annual distributions are required in years 1-9, and the account must be emptied by the tenth year after the original owner's death.

 • If you are less than 10 years younger, disabled or chronically ill, you can begin distributions by December 31 of the year following the owner’s death based on your single life expectancy.
 Use the Single Life Expectancy Table to determine the factor to use based on your age.
 Reduce the factor by one each subsequent year.

 • If you are a minor child of the owner, you can begin distributions by December 31 of the year following the owner’s death based on your single life expectancy.
 Reduce the factor by one each subsequent year.
-Once you reach age of majority the balance of the assets must be distributed within 10 years.
+Once you reach age of majority (Age 21) you must continue taking distributions based on your life expectancy and the account must be fully distributed by the end of the tenth year after reaching age of majority.

 Consult your tax advisor